FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Added a functional skill tree, for now it's accessed with H.
 + Added a (Demo-use-only) skill fruit.
 + Added a new kind of item: Special.
 + Added soundclips to Items.
 + Added a debug menu.
 + Added global lighting to the water shader.
 + Added the new chest model + its animations.
 + Added back the date to the clock.
++ Added a command for testers to export their logs and saves.
 + Imported a couple of models.
 + Reorganized some folders and added a new song.
 + Improved some aspects of the `MusicManager` so that when we use it properly, it works better, as well as the volume slider (I think it works better since it’s somewhat logarithmic, but I didn’t notice much difference lol).